Luxoimum/LayoutLoadingDispatcher/README.md

 ### resize:

-Keep you Spinner in the middle of the screen independently if you resize the window.
+Adjust the loading component to the center of the screen independently if you resize the window.

 ### customComponent: